uselagoon/build-deploy-tool/README.md

-# Lagoon Route Generation
+# Build and Deploy Resource Generator

-This is a tool to read a `.lagoon.yml` file and the Lagoon API variables to handle generating the helm templates for Lagoon ingress resources
+This is a tool used to help with creating resources for Lagoon builds